-Natural Pathways was set up in 2002 and in the seventeen years has successfully run courses and camps in Survival/Bushcraft and Nature Awareness for many organisations such as Kent County Council Key Training Services, Opportunities Plus, Motiv8, Kentish Stour Countryside Project and many schools throughout the county.
+Natural Pathways was set up in 2002 and in the twenty years has successfully run courses and camps in Survival/Bushcraft and Nature Awareness for many organisations such as Kent County Council Key Training Services, Opportunities Plus, Motiv8, Kentish Stour Countryside Project and many schools throughout the county.
 Natural Pathways also provides courses for the general public including their well-known Wilderness Family Camps.

 Natural Pathway’s Director and Leading Instructor